Examples of the Contra Account Used with Assets and Liabilities

 Mortgage Payable, long-term 17,100

 In this case the $900 is a real short-term liability reported separately on the sample balance sheet as a current portion of long-term debt coming due.
-The adjustment to long-term debt, on the other hand, is a contra liability account to mortgage payable that merely reduces the mortgage payable and long-term debt.
+The adjustment to long-term debt, on the other hand, is a contra liability account to mortgage payable that reduces the mortgage payable for long-term debt only.

 Contra accounts are also called valuation allowances because they are used to adjust the carrying value of the related asset or liability.